 I’m sure Ruth’s suggestion is going to be very important in our relationship together.
 I also have the feeling that she has given me something enormously profound to ponder.”

-Indeed, in the years that followed, De Pree wrote extensively about the importance of that connection between our voice and our touch, what we say and what we do, especially as a metaphor for leaders.
+Indeed, in the years that followed, De Pree wrote extensively about the importance of that connection between voice and touch, what we say and what we do, especially as a metaphor for leaders.
 It can seem simplistic, but I think the more dangerous naïveté is assuming we can separate the two at all.
 People are constantly growing from our words and actions, no matter what story they form.
 That’s how people grow.

 Voice and touch.

-"Hey Now," a cut from London Grammar’s debut album If You Wait, gets a mesmerizing new stop-motion treatment.
+"Hey Now," a cut from London Grammar’s debut album If You Wait, gets a mesmerizing stop-motion treatment.
 Watch the video.
 Directed by Chris Ullens.